In This Article

 - Close your bathroom door to keep in the water energy inside your home

-- Move your sofa parallel to a wall to let in more good energy
+- Move your sofa parallel to a wall to let in more good energy in your Feng Shui Living room

 - Avoid electronics in your bedroom so that there are no distractions.